 - Toe Walking – it’s common for children to walk on tip-toes, but consistently doing so is abnormal

-- Metatarsus Adductus (MTA) – bending of the foot inward at the instep resembling the letter “C”
+- Metatarsus Adductus (MTA) – bending of the foot resembling the letter “C”

-- Keep your baby’s feet unrestricted.
-No shoes or booties are necessary for infants.
-These can restrict movement and can inhibit toes and feet from normal development.
+- Keep your baby’s feet unrestricted – No shoes or booties are necessary for infants.
+These can restrict movement and inhibit toes or feet from normal development.

-- Provide an opportunity for exercising the feet.
-Lying uncovered enables the baby to kick and perform other related motions which prepare the feet for weight bearing.
+- Provide opportunities for exercising the feet – Lying uncovered enables, the baby to kick & perform other related motions which prepare the feet for weight bearing.

-- Change the baby’s position several times a day.
-Lying too long in one spot can put excessive strain on the feet and legs.
-Be sure to limit how much time your baby spends standing in an activity center to no more than 15 minutes at a time.
+- Change the baby’s position several times a day – Lying too long in one spot can put excessive strain on the feet & legs.